Westpac vs Go Markets, Updated for 2026

 What Can You Trade With Westpac and Go Markets?

-Westpac offers 255 trading instruments while Go Markets offers 100.
+Westpac offers 255 trading instruments and Go Markets offers 100.

 Below you will find a full breakdown of what both Westpac and Go Markets offer.